Fighting the Flames: Production

 During the filming of the scene where William Welsh goes into a burning building to rescue its occupants, a burning ceiling fell on top of him.
 He escaped serious injury after William Haines quickly lifted the ceiling off of him.

+Preservation and status

+A mostly complete copy, with the end of the final reel missing, is held at the Library of Congress.